-130 2.3 Laboratory measurements
+2.3 Laboratory measurements

-The soil samples were air-dried, sieved and grinded prior to C measurements with dry combustion.
-A High-end Elementaranalysator vario EL Cube-CN was used.
+The soil samples were air-dried, sieved and ground prior to carbon measurements with dry combustion.
+A Highend elemental analyser Vario EL Cube-CN was used.
 Measurements were repeated in three replicate samples.
-C measurements were taken as organic carbon due to negligibly small carbonate contents (below detection limit).
-The Vis-NIR contact measurements were performed on air-dried and sieved (2 mm) samples in July 2017, using

-- 135 Veris® VIS-NIR Spectrophotometer by Veris technologies, Inc. (hereinafter called Veris) containing an Ocean Optics USB4000 instrument (200 to 1100 nm) and a Hamamatsu Mini-spectrometer TG series (1100 to 2200 nm, resolution 6 nm).
+Carbon measurements were taken as SOC due to negligibly small carbonate contents (below detection limit).
+The Vis-NIR contact measurements were performed on air-dried and sieved (2 mm) samples in July 2017, using Veris® VIS-NIR Spectrophotometer by Veris Technologies, Inc. (hereinafter called Veris) containing an Ocean Optics USB4000 instrument (200 to 1100 nm) and a Hamamatsu Mini-spectrometer TG series (1100 to 2200 nm, resolution 6 nm).
 The device was warmed up for at least 20 minutes before performing measurements.
 All measurements were taken in a dark room to prevent daylight from affecting the outcome.
 The soil samples were scanned from the top.
-Before and between soil sample measurements, Veris was calibrated using four Avian Technologies FluorilonTM gray scale standards.
-Each soil sample was divided into three sub-samples filled into - petri dishes (Schott Duran petri dishes; Duran Group, Mainz, Germany).
-These replicate samples were not related to the three replicate samples used for C/N-measurements.
-For each replicate sample six spectra were gained by measuring each replicate sample three times, rotating it by 90 degrees and then measuring it three times again.
+Before and between soil sample measurements, Veris was calibrated using four Avian Technologies FluorilonTM grayscale standards.
+Each soil sample was divided into three sub-samples filled into Petri dishes (Schott Duran Petri dishes; Duran Group, Mainz, Germany).
+These replicate samples were not related to the three replicate samples used for SOC measurements.
+For each replicate sample, six spectra were gained by measuring each replicate sample three times, rotating it by 90 degrees and then measuring it three times again.
 This procedure resulted in 18 spectra for each soil sample.
 Internally the spectrometer averaged 25 scans for each spectrometer reading (spectrometer setting).